Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 - Michel will go up against a Ravens squad that allows 85.6 rushing yards per game and is the NFL's best rush defense.

-- The Rams are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).
+- Michel and the Rams will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Against the Vikings last week, Michel rushed 27 times for 131 yards (4.9 yards per attempt) and scored one touchdown.
+- Last week against the Vikings, Michel rushed for 131 yards on 27 carries (averaging 4.9 yards per carry) while scoring one touchdown.

-- Over his last three outings, Michel has rushed for 302 yards on 65 carries (100.7 ypg), with one rushing touchdown.
+- Over his last three games, Michel has rushed for 302 yards on 65 carries (100.7 ypg), with one touchdown.

 Michel's Los Angeles Teammates